The question that keeps coming up, on Reddit and in my inbox, is some version of: which one should I actually start with?

 What’s the difference between the Sprout and Harvest?

-The short version: pods (3 vs. 6), light wattage (10W vs. 20W), plant height limit (10" vs. 12"), and water system (wick vs. pump).
+Pods (3 vs. 6), light wattage (10W vs. 20W), plant height limit (10" vs. 12"), and water system (wick vs. pump).
 The Harvest grows more, grows bigger, and circulates water more actively.
 For casual herb growing those differences don’t show up immediately, but by week four or five they’re hard to miss.